bclins/bclins.github.io/fall24/math121/notes.md

 Mon, Sep 30 | [1.4][1.4] | Randomized controlled experiments
 Wed, Oct 2  | [3.1][3.1] | Defining probability
 Fri, Oct 4  | [3.1][3.1] | Multiplication and addition rules

+### Mon, Sep 30

+Recall that **correlation is not causation**.
+The only way to prove that one (explanatory) variable is the cause of a response is to use a **randomized controlled experiment**.
+We looked at these examples.

+1. A study try to determine whether cellphones cause brain cancer.
+The researchers interviewed 469 brain cancer patients about their cellphone use between 1994 and 1998.
+They also interviewed 469 other hospital patients (without brain cancer) who had the same ages, genders, and races as the brain cancer patients.

+    a.
+What was the explanatory variable?
+    b.
+What was the response variable?
+    c.
+Which variables were controlled?
+    d.
+Was this an **experiment** or an **observational study**?
+    e.
+Are there any possible **lurking variables**?

+2. In 1954, the polio vaccine trials were one of the largest randomized controlled experiments ever conducted.
+[Here were the results](https://people.hsc.edu/faculty-staff/blins/StatsExamples/polioTrials.html).

+    a.
+What was the explanatory variable?
+    b.
+What was the response variable?
+    c.
+Which variables were controlled?
+    d.
+Why don't we have to worry about lurking variables?

+We talked about why the polio vaccine trials were **double blind** and what that means.

+3. Do [magnetic bracelets](https://www.amazon.com/Bracelets-Adjustable-3000Gauss-Arthritis-Migraines/dp/B07QX2WYNS/ref=sr_1_2_sspa?dib=eyJ2IjoiMSJ9.S8qvWGHSHwQxRHG2yFf2gzEQVauNBaVky2_BHvgF4meM3f1vAL530i8oTdhNSTUc7Mk9pmXKIb6gSUWeQyil2KfiSsmqNf5SQ0zMkWv7o0oZU3uT21FKwIksTTCfs88gp8BLdzg6cY0V7bQ8SlHDqhi-SQ_1-uglO24g-WsO58e4ZqKvUFMJ3j0K2uRtmhTzd4MUWnwQyDq_wU8xDx789RUzuuU8yXZIh1WGygjZzbf7BDnEfdzRHkBnM5wzhbOm7gqhM3v8uY2JXvNRTP5E27YfvxroISSg6Alk4xM9jUY.5faFTIRYYwhnDzFp856CUR1u82Z7yQOvFbweRcKk9tg&dib_tag=se&hvadid=409961555257&hvdev=c&hvlocphy=1027155&hvnetw=g&hvqmt=e&hvrand=12006179576662034532&hvtargid=kwd-20439822&hydadcr=24657_11410751&keywords=magnetic+bracelets&qid=1727463369&sr=8-2-spons&sp_csd=d2lkZ2V0TmFtZT1zcF9hdGY&psc=1) work to help with arthritis pain?

+    a.
+What is the explanatory variable?
+    b.
+What is the response variable?
+    c.
+How hard would it be to design a randomized controlled experiment to answer the question above?

+We finished by talking about **anecdotal evidence**.

 - - -

 ### Week 7 Notes